Traffic and Driving Offence Lawyers in Sydney NSW

 Drink Driving in NSW

 Drink driving charges in Sydney NSW are very common.
-People frequently misjudge the alcohol content in their system and may face charges for this offence.
+Police roadblocks are everywhere and people frequently misjudge the alcohol content in their system, causing them to face charges for this offence.

-Please refer to the link above for the penalties for these offences.
+Please refer to the link above for important information regarding the penalties for these offences, as well as what to say to the police if you are pulled over.

-If you plead guilty the magistrate may choose not to disqualify you from driving or give your any criminal correction.
+If you plead guilty the magistrate may choose not to disqualify you from driving or give you any legal criminal correction.

 Generally the magistrate make this decision if you are: